Parsyfall/traineeland/assignment_2/readme.md

 _A basic python script designed to periodically backup some files for you._

 ## Getting started
-Script was designed and tested on Ubuntu, so momentary it might not work correctly on other Linux distribution or Windows
+Script was originaly designed for Ubuntu only, but now It should work fine on Windows too, and probably on other Debian Linux distros.

 #### Requirements
 - Python 3.10.12
-- Bash
+- Bash/Powershell
 #### Installation
 Clone locally on your machine and run installation script.
 ```